Updated in 2023

-We have helped hundreds of people land great jobs or transition into new careers.
+We have helped over 1,000 people land great jobs or transition into new careers.
 After working with so many people on each step of the process, we realized that there is a way to optimize the job search to make it faster and more efficient.
 We put together this step-by-step guide to help you understand the ways that you too can expedite your search.
 Read through to learn how to get a data science job that you love.

 Step 1: Stand out with a strong resume, LinkedIn, and portfolio

 The first action you need to take is to strengthen your resume and LinkedIn.
 These are a recruiter’s introduction to you as a candidate, but they are not able to spend a lot of time on each person, so yours need to be perfect.
 They need to tell your story and argue your case for moving forward in the process.

 When people show us their resumes, there are 2 elements to their statements that can almost always be optimized.
 The first is showing impact rather than just explaining the grunt work that you did.
-The second is quantifying the results of the work you did.
+The second is quantifying the results or scale of the work you did.